 If included, the mortgage contingency gives buyers the option to back out of the deal and get their deposits back if they are unable to obtain a mortgage commitment by a certain date, usually 4-6 weeks from offer acceptance.
+(Please note, I’m writing about Massachusetts.
+The process & timeline differ by market.)
 It’s better for the seller, of course, when this contingency is not included, because it means that if the buyer has to back out, then at least the seller gets compensation for having taken the home off the market.

 Leaving out the contingency puts a significant chunk of change at risk for the buyer.
 By the Purchase & Sale Agreement (approximately 14 days after offer acceptance), the buyer has typically made deposits totaling 5% of the purchase price.
 On a $1,000,000 purchase, that’s $50,000 that the buyers would surrender if they get declined and don’t have the contingency.

 Example timeline, with a mortgage contingency:

 So how can buyers remove the mortgage contingency but mitigate their additional risk?